 McClellan Oscillator is able to foreshadow future strength in the Stock Market when the indicator spends several days (if not weeks) overbought.
 Where overbought is readings above 150.
 Tom McClellan has coined the term "a complex structure".

-I find the McClellan Oscillator predictability ranges from 1-6 months (which I consider a medium time frame).
+The McClellan Oscillator predictability ranges from 1-6 months (which I consider a medium time frame).
 So it won't give you predictable readings that span further out than that (leave that to the NYSI indicator the father of the McClellan Oscillator).

 How To Time Market Bottoms